 Collection of Ed & Ina Stanco

 Michelangelo said, "A painting is the best of all the Arts because it 'gives' every moment of every day.
-A favorite book gets read and shelved away; and a musical or acting performance--no matter how spectacular--ends in short order.
-A good painting goes on a wall and it's there, to be enjoyed, for years.
-Later, they often become heirlooms."
-All true.
+A favorite book gets read and shelved away; a song stops and acting performance ends in short order.
+A nice painting, however, goes on a wall... and it's there, to be enjoyed, every day... for years.
+Later, they become heirlooms."

-At completion, you'll be surprised at how it becomes the conversational piece of your collection.
+In your home or office, you'll be surprised at how the painting becomes the conversational piece of your collection.
 For some reason, people are drawn to the history, excitement and romance of the Thoroughbred racing game.

-How is a high-quality painting produced?
-Over the years, many have been taken aback to hear the process.
-In reality, like all competent artists, I have a distinct and disciplined formula.
+Over the years, many were taken aback to hear the process.
+Like all well-schooled representational artists, I have a distinct and disciplined formula.

-The erroneous assumption is that artist's are born with a certain "gift from God," and magically turn out paintings without a glitch.
-There are certainly abstract artists who work on flights of inspiration, but for a "representational", or "realistic" artist, such as myself, to be highly successful, nothing could be further from the truth.
+The erroneous assumption is that artist's are born with a certain "gift from God," and can magically turn out paintings without an effort.
+There are certainly abstract artists who work on flights of inspiration, but for a "representational", or "realistic" artist, such as myself, to be spot-on, nothing could be further from the truth.

-I'm also a narrative (storytelling) artist, and as such, rely on photographs as a reference tool.
-Most of my work documents riveting and historical moments in sport, and many times they include people.
-As such, it's impossible to not use photos for reference; it'd be negligent to take liberties with the likenesses of my subject matter.
-This noted, I rarely paint verbatim from a photos.
-I use photos for guidance and historical accuracy.
+I'm a narrative (storytelling) artist, and as such, rely on photographs as a reference tool.
+Most of my work documents riveting and often historical moments in the sport, and many times it includes people.
+As such, it's impossible to not use photos for reference.
+It would be negligent to take liberties with the likenesses of my subject matter - human or horse.
+But this stated, I rarely paint verbatim from a photos.
+I use pictures only for guidance and historical accuracy.

 ~ Anatomy of a Painting ~

-Obviously, the process begins with a subject.
-If it's a horse, when possible, I prefer to see it in person.
-Reason being, from a true color standpoint, photos have a tendency to lie.
-Color can easily be affected by fluctuations in photo processing.
+When possible, I prefer to see the horse in person.
+Reason being, from a true color standpoint, pictures have a tendency to lie.
+Color can easily be affected by ink fluctuations during printing.
 What's more, any leg and facial markings can be covered up within ten strides by racetrack dirt.
-It's always advantageous to visit a horse when possible; it's the best way to capture his total personality.
+It's always advantageous to visit a horse when possible.
+It's the best way to capture his total personality.

-When portraying a racing scene, I also prefer to see a video of the race and any pictures available from the race at the wire.
-This helps me comprehend the stride pattern of the horse.
-It also allows me to recapture the background, weather from that day, and other facets, like saddle towel details.
+When portraying a racing scene, I also prefer to see a video of the race and all pictures available at the wire.
+This helps me comprehend the "action" and stride pattern of the racehorse.
+It also allows me to recapture the background and weather from that day, as well as other details.

-I'm flattered by your interest.
-If you'd like for to me paint for you, please e-mail or call me directly.
+If you've read this far, please know that I'm flattered by your interest.
+If you'd like for to me paint for you, just e-mail, text message or call me directly.
 We'll discuss timeline and all details as they pertain to your desires.

 - Michael Geraghty